whalebone/wb-docs/en/security_policies.rst

 Allow lists
 -----------

-  * Domains that won't be blocked at any time unless they are also listed on a **Deny List**
+  * Domains that will never be blocked (unless they are also present in a regulatory compliance feed).
+The allow list has the second highest priority when evaluating how to resolve a domain.
   * The allow list is applied to the domain and all of the subdomains, e.g.: allowed domain ``whalebone.io`` will also allow ``docs.whalebone.io``, but not vice versa
-  * The list can be configured on the `Allow / Deny List` tab
+  * The list can be configured on the `Allow / Deny List` tab on the left side
+  * One list can hold up to 10 000 domains.

 Deny Lists
 ----------

-  * Domains that will be blocked at all times
+  * Domains that will be blocked at all times (unless the same domain is also present on an allow list)
   * The deny list is applied to the domain and all of the subdomains, e.g.: denied domain ``malware.ninja`` will also deny ``super.malware.ninja``, but not vice versa
-  * The list can be configured on the `Allow / Deny List` tab.
+  * The list can be configured on the `Allow / Deny List` tab on the right side
+  * One list can hold up to 10 000 domains.

 The custom lists support a `Lex specialis derogat legi generali` principle, in which a more specific domain listing overrides a more general domain listing.
 This way, you can have the whole domain ``malware.ninja`` on a Deny list but if you have ``friendly.malware.ninja`` on an Allow list, this will take precedence and communication to this site will act as an exception and will be allowed by the resolver.